“Neighborhood solidarity cannot compensate the absence of the State: a response from the local administration is needed”

 On February 21st, Maria Vasile, one of the PhD students of the project participated to several events organized in Milan by the University of Milano-Bicocca for the celebration of the World Anthropology Day.

 How can we organize the food system in the Amsterdam Metropolitan Region in a more sustainable and democratic way?
-This is the overarching theme of the activities of the Food Council Metropolitan Region Amsterdam.
-Prof. Cristina Grasseni gave a presentation of her work on the networks of Solidarity Purchase Groups in northern Italy and think along on solidarity economy in the Dutch context.
+Prof. Cristina Grasseni gave a presentation of her work at the Food Council Metropolitan Region Amsterdam.